Lethja/Newth/Zig/README.md

 As mentioned [earlier](#what-is-zig) Zig is a cross-compiler.
 This means it's possible to build Newth for one system on another.
-While this in not unique to Zig it's unique in its easy of setup and use.
+While this is not unique to Zig, it's unique in its easy of setup and use.

 When targeting a system other than native Zig needs to know which system that is with a triplet, for example: